 Eric Poole was born in Cedar Rapids, Iowa, a farming and industrial hamlet best known, in the 1960’s, for its Quaker Oats factory (the entire town smelled like oatmeal).
 There, he excelled in television viewing and falling over the railing of the family’s split level foyer.

-He lives with his partner of ten years in Los Angeles.
+He lives with his partner of 16 years in Los Angeles and Palm Springs.